 Google Analytics can capture more than 360 metrics and more than 260 dimensions.
-Long story short, there are thousands of reports you can run in Google Analytics to evaluate the strength of your marketing program, in particular your website.
+Long story short, you can run thousands of reports in Google Analytics to evaluate the strength of your marketing program, particularly your website.

 It helps if you think of performance reporting in two distinct ways: